Health Information Exchange (HIE), Definition & Benefits

 1. Directed Exchange

-The provider can automatically send the data required to another provider as if it were a text message or fax.
+Directed exchange is where providers can send electronic health information to each other directly.
+That is, the provider can automatically send the data required to another provider as if it were a text message or fax.
 If a PCP refers a patient to a cardiologist for further testing, he can utilize this directed exchange model to send the patient's specifics directly to the referred clinician.
-Subsequently, the referred clinician can forward back the findings and all associated data with ease, utilizing the same directed exchange model.
+Subsequently, the referred clinician can easily forward back the findings and all associated data, utilizing the same directed exchange model.

 2. Query-Based Exchange